Ways of Perceiving Crafts

 Sarah R. Gilbert is an artist and educator based in Los Angeles.
 She is currently an assistant professor of sculpture at Pitzer College.
 Her work has been exhibited widely throughout the United States and internationally.
 Recent projects include Goosebumps, a participatory sound installation and satellite exhibition of the 2017 Applied Art Triennial: Time Difference, in Tallinn, Estonia, and 7 Barrios, a community garden designed and built in collaboration with Valeria Florescano and the students and staff of Faro Tláhuac, in Mexico City, Mexico.
 Her current research explores intertwining natural history and material cultures of the late nineteenth and early twentieth century, in what is now called California.

-Andre Gali is the head of critical theory and publications at Norwegian Crafts and the series-editor of Documents on Contemporary Crafts.
+Andre Gali is the head of critical theory and publications at Norwegian Crafts.
 Gali holds an MA degree in theatre theory with a thesis entitled ‘Andy Warhol Superstar: On the Artist Myth, Media and Mechanical Theatricality’ (2005).
 He has worked as a freelance art critic, photographer, essayist, journalist and lecturer, and has published essays on art and economy, queer and feminist art practices, the gaze of the middle class, and contemporary art jewellery.
 Gali has contributed to a number of books, among them, Tone Vigeland: Jewellery – Objects – Sculpture (Arnoldsche 2017), Cosmic Debirs – Meteorites and Jewellery Objects by Reinhold Ziegler (Arnoldsche 2014) and Aftermath of Art Jewellery (Arnoldsche 2013).
 Together with Knut Astrup Bull, Gali has edited and contributed to Material Perceptions.

 Mònica Gaspar (ES / CH) is a curator, writer and lecturer based in Zurich, but with affiliation to several international institutions.
 She does research on contemporary craft and design as critical practices and has specialized in art jewellery.
 Her background is in art history (University of Barcelona), cultural studies (Zurich University of the Arts) and jewellery (Escola Massana, Barcelona).
 She is a member of several advisory boards, including the craft committee for the Design Museum in Barcelona, the NDG Swiss Network for Design History and the FHD Design History Foundation.
 Currently, she is a visiting lecturer on cultural theory at the University of Art and Design in Lucerne, and she is writing her PhD thesis on craft, critical theory and the aesthetics of the ‘in-between’ at the Academy of Fine Arts in Vienna.